Rafael Nadal withdraws from Brisbane International

 BRISBANE, Australia (AP) Top-ranked Rafael Nadal has withdrawn from the Brisbane International due to his ”late start of preparation” for the new season.

-Brisbane International tournament director Cameron Pearson said Thursday that he had received word of Nadal’s withdrawal earlier in the day.
+Brisbane International tournament director Cameron Pearson said Thursday that ”we received word of his withdrawal this morning.”

 The joint ATP and WTA tournament begins Sunday at Pat Rafter Arena.